forcedotcom/postman-salesforce-apis/install-with-web.md

     ![Grant access screenshot](doc-gfx/salesforce/grant-access.png)

-    At this point, if your environment is correctly set up, you should see a success message and you should be redirected to the Postman UI.
+    At this point, if your environment is correctly set up, you should see a success message and you should be redirected to the Postman web UI.

 1. Copy the value of the `instance_url` field from the token details view.
+Make sure not to copy the line break character.

     ![Grant access screenshot](doc-gfx/web/manage-token.png)